WHO IS A VISITING STUDENT?

-- You may register for courses, on a space available basis, only during the registration period noted for visiting students on the Academic Calendar.
+- You may register for courses, on a space available basis, only during the registration period noted for non-matriculated students on the Academic Calendar.

 - Upon course registration, you will receive an invoice from the Office of Student Accounts with a payment due date.
 Failure to abide by this date will result in course de-registration.

 - If you are receiving financial aid (including loans) from your home institution, you are responsible for making arrangements with your home institution to ensure the continuation of financial aid.

 On-campus housing is not available.

 Study Abroad Program

-- Students who are matriculated at another institution and wish to participate in the New Paltz Study Abroad program or the Legislative Gazette Internship are considered visiting students.
+- Students who are matriculated at another institution and wish to participate in the SUNY New Paltz Study Abroad program or the Legislative Gazette Internship are considered visiting students.